Build America Center

 Center advances innovative transportation project financing and delivery in partnership with leading academic institutions

-The University of Maryland will serve as the national lead for this new center contributing a 20 percent match to the grant, with four universities - Virginia Tech, Georgia Tech, Purdue, and Stanford - serving as regional leads.
+The UMD serves as the national lead for this new center contributing a 20 percent match to the grant, with four universities - Virginia Tech, Georgia Tech, Purdue, and Stanford - serving as regional leads.
 Through programming, research initiatives and publications, the centers partner with alumni, business leaders and local governments to educate the community and provide students with enrichment experiences that facilitate their professional development.

-UMD professor Qingbin Cui, an expert in transportation engineering and highway financing, will lead the endeavor, which also leverages UMD resources such as the Maryland Transportation Institute (MTI), the Center for Advanced Transportation Technology (CATT), the Center for Transportation Technology Lab (CATT Lab), and the Project Management Center of Excellence.
+UMD professor Qingbin Cui, an expert in transportation engineering and highway financing, leads the endeavor, which also leverages UMD resources such as the Maryland Transportation Institute (MTI), the Center for Advanced Transportation Technology (CATT), the Center for Transportation Technology Lab (CATT Lab), and the Project Management Center of Excellence.

 To learn more about the Build America Center, visit BAC.umd.edu.

-The Build America Institute, established in 2014, was recently sunset.
+The Build America Institute, established in 2014 by the American Association of State Highway and Transportation Officials, was sunset.